 After a photon is emitted, the photon is ray traced in the world until the maximum number of ray tracing steps is reached or a surface hit by the photon is opaque.
 In more detail, after a ray traces and hits some object, it evaluates material information.
 If the surface hit by the ray is opaque enough, the photon will stop and the scene depth will be evaluated to check whether the surface would store the photon in screen space or not.
-If no object is hit, or the photon will be discarded.
+If no object is hit, or the photon's scene depth from the camera is beyond that stored in the depth buffer, the photon will be discarded.
 Another condition for stopping the photon is when photon intensity is negligibly small, i.e., the photon is diminished while passing through transparent objects.